 Our specially-trained pediatric surgeons provide a range of surgical care for newborn infants, children, and adolescents up to the age of 17 years.
 They treat both congenital and acquired diseases of the neck, chest, abdomen, and soft tissues.

-Our pediatric surgeons meet all the standards, to the highest degree, of the American Academy of Pediatrics, as defined in its Pediatric General Surgery Referral Guidelines.
+Our surgeons meet all the rigorous standards — to the highest degree — of the American Academy of Pediatrics, as defined in its official policy statement.
 Among the operations they perform are:

 - Repair of inguinal hernias in infants less than 1 year of age (as well as older children)